Rangoon (2017 Hindi film): Plot

 In 1943, as the Second World War rages on, India is fighting a war of her own: independence from British rule.
 Subash Chandra Bose, founder of the Indian National Army (INA), has become disenchanted with Mahatma Gandhi's Ahimsa (non-violent) movement and desires to fight fire with fire.
-Recognizing the growing dominance of Imperial Japanese Army in the Indo-China region, the INA allies itself with the Japanese, hoping to ride the wave to Delhi.
 Indian troops in the British Indian Army are locked in pitched battles with both the INA and its Japanese contingent.
 In one such skirmish close to the Indo-Burma border, Jemadar Nawab Malik and a group of fellow soldiers are cornered by the Japanese infantry.
-Running to escape on a barge, he is shot and captured as a prisoner of war.
+Running to escape on a barge, Nawab is shot and captured as a prisoner of war.
 Meanwhile, the INA's top brass desperately seeks finances to replenish its heavy ammunition to aid the charge to Delhi.

-Concurrently in India, Julia a leading film star of the Indian cinema is the star performer of a dance troupe that entertains civilians and armed forces alike through films espousing her daredevilry.
-Zulfi is her butler, make-up man, and trusted confidant.
+Simultaneously, in India, Julia, a leading film star, is the star performer in a dance troupe that entertains civilians and armed forces.
+Zulfi is her butler, makeup man, and trusted confidant.
 Her films are produced by Rustom "Rusi" Billimoria, a former Indian action film star whose career was cut short when he lost a hand in a film stunt gone wrong.
-He is now Julia's mentor and the scion of a production house.
-Billimoria is on friendly terms with the resident British commander Major General David Harding, who encounters a gem-encrusted royal sword belonging to a Maharajah at a gathering hosted by Billimoria.
-Slighted by the commander's arrogant demeanor, the King endeavours to send the sword to Indo-Burma border, where the INA hopes it can fund its artillery program and drive the British out of India.
-An opportunity arises when Harding proposes dispatching Julia and her troupe to the war-torn border where he hopes to raise the sagging morale of his troops through her shows.
+Billimoria is on friendly terms with the resident British commander, Major General David Harding, who encounters a gem-encrusted royal sword belonging to a Maharajah at a gathering hosted by Billimoria.
+Slighted by the commander's arrogant demeanor, the King endeavours to send the sword to the Indo-Burma border, where the INA hopes it can fund its artillery program and drive the British out of India.
+An opportunity arises when Harding proposes dispatching Julia and her troupe to the war-torn border, where he hopes to raise the sagging morale of his troops through her shows.
 When Billimoria and Julia (who are now in a relationship) object, Harding promises top-grade security and coerces them by threatening to block supplies of film stock from England, as Nazi Germany has stopped shipments.
 Billimoria's affair with Julia causes rifts in his family, with his wife demanding a divorce and his grandfather concocting a ruse to prevent Billimoria accompanying Julia on the tour.